zstenger93/so_long/README.md

 ---

-### Instructions
+## Instructions

-My Makefile is configured for Mac use.
+> - My Makefile is configured for Mac use.
 To be able to use it on Linux it NEEDS to be modified.

-When you run make or one of my other options (you cansee in Testing):
+### When you run make or one of my other options (you cansee in Testing):
-	-it will download MLX42 and libft from github, since they are submodules -compile MLX42 and libft
+> - it will download MLX42 and libft from github, since they are submodules
+> - compile MLX42 and libft
-	-if there is no GLFW downloads GLFW
+> - if there is no GLFW downloads GLFW
-	-unzip and moves GLFW to the right directory -compiles so_long
+> - unzip and moves GLFW to the right directory
+> - compiles so_long
-	-in case the right make option, runs the program right after
+> - in case the right make option, runs the program right after

 ---

 ## 📋 Testing

-Multiple options:
+### Multiple options:
-	-You can just run make to compile everything.
+> - You can just run make to compile everything.
-	-Or run commands from make t to make t5 or make tb to make tb5 to run the test right after compiling without any extra command.
+> - Or run commands from make t to make t5 or make tb to make tb5 to run the test right after compiling without any extra command.